cervand/cervand/README.md

 Outside of programming, I love photography and cooking!

 ## Let's Connect! 🤝
 If you're interested in collaborating or have any questions, feel free to reach out!
-You can connect with me on [LinkedIn](https://www.linkedin.com/in/andres-ac-cervantes/) or send me an email at [andres.ac.cervantes@gmail.com](mailto:andres.ac.cervantes@gmail.com).
+You can connect with me on LinkedIn or on email!

 Looking forward to connecting with fellow tech enthusiasts! 🚀